SparksCool/NordicUpscaler/README.md

 # Build Info

+To make use of Dynamic Resolution the RE/S/State.h from CommonLibSSE-NG is replaced with the one from powerof3/CommonLibSSE, otherwise dynamic resolution will not work for DLSS.

 ## Environment Variables
 - COMMONLIB_SSE_FOLDER: The path to your clone of Commonlib.
 - VCPKG_ROOT: The path to your clone of vcpkg.